goyal13/Automation_Repo/README.md

-# demotest - This Project is to Automate the Rest, DB and UI tests.
+# demotest - This Project is to Automate the Rest, DB and UI tests

 The project comprises of 5 modules
 1. test-rest - contains the java steps to perform rest operations